 - Video footage

-We can’t deny that the by far biggest group of alleged evidence is video footage portraying the events which have lead people to complain abut scripting in the first place.
+We can’t deny that the by far biggest group of alleged evidence is video footage portraying the events which have led people to complain about scripting in the first place.

 EA – and it’s employees – have un numerous occasions said or written something, which in the community has been interpreted as EA confirming scripting.

 A number of scripting believers have attempted to prove their theory via small, home-made experiments.